 Stanford University Libraries and Academic Information Resources (SULAIR) supports the teaching, learning and research mission by making information and knowledge accessible.
 The collections include more than 8.5 million volumes and documents, about 1.5 million audio visual materials more than 75,000 serials, and nearly 6 million microform holdings.

 The programs described under CFR 3.5 also support this aspect of our educational support services.
 In addition, the Axess system provides web-based information for students and faculty.
 Students have access to their course registrations, grades and other features; faculty can view their class lists, enter grades, communicate with students or advisees and see their course evaluations.
-Coursework is the University’s course management system, allowing faculty to upload documents for students, communicate with their classes, calculate grades and so forth.
+Canvas is the University’s course management system, allowing faculty to upload documents for students, communicate with their classes, calculate grades and so forth.

 3.6 The institution’s leadership, at all levels, is characterized by integrity, high performance, appropriate responsibility, and accountability.

 The responsibilities of the Board of Trustees, the president and the faculty were first outlined in the University's Founding Grant.
 The responsibilities of the faculty are further outlined in the Articles of Organization of the Academic Council.
 The University’s organization charts can be found in the Administrative Guide, a policy manual for the University.
 The organization charts for the president and the provost include all of the senior administrative officers for the University.